 When the offerer sends the initial offer, and the offerer wants to establish a DTLS association, it MUST insert an SDP 'dtls-connection' attribute with a 'new' value in the offer.
-In addition, the offerer MUST insert an SDP 'setup' attribute according to the procedures in [RFC4145], and an SDP 'fingerprint' attribute according to the procedures in [RFC4572], in the offer.
+In addition, the offerer MUST insert an SDP 'setup' attribute according to the procedures in [RFC4145], and one or more SDP 'fingerprint' attributes according to the procedures in [RFC4572], in the offer.

-If the offerer inserts the SDP 'setup' attribute with an 'actpass' or 'passive' value, the offerer MUST be prepared to receive a DTLS

-ClientHello message (if a new DTLS association is established by the answerer) from the answerer before it receives the SDP answer.
+If the offerer inserts the SDP 'setup' attribute with an 'actpass' or 'passive' value, the offerer MUST be prepared to receive a DTLS ClientHello message (if a new DTLS association is established by the answerer) from the answerer before it receives the SDP answer.